-As a mentored youth hunter, can I obtain furbearer kill tags?
+I am a mentored hunter.
+Can I obtain furbearer kill tags?

 Yes.
-If you are a Michigan resident and licensed under the Mentored Youth Hunting Program, you can obtain kill tags for bobcat, fisher, marten or otter.
+If you are a Michigan resident and licensed under the Mentored Hunting Program, you can obtain kill tags for bobcat, fisher, marten or otter.
 You must be at least 8 years old to obtain furbearer kill tags.